jasonjoy/damato/README.md

 * Take video with forward-facing camera and sync to data feed

 ##Additional Features requiring Hardware
-* Load cell could calibrate directly measured force (lbs) with acceleration of the target (g-force).
-This accomplishes 2 things: (1) gives you a real-world force measurement for punches (2) allows you to normalize readings from different targets (e.g. 70 lbs. heavy bag and BOB)
+* Use a [load cell](http://www.digikey.com/product-detail/en/te-connectivity-measurement-specialties/FC2311-0000-0500-L/MSP6953-ND/809399) to compare directly measured force to force calculated from g-force detection.
 * Utilize [Arduino built-in IMU](https://www.arduino.cc/en/Reference/CurieIMU) to measure g-force to 16g, [ADXL377](https://www.adafruit.com/products/1413?gclid=CISd382-_8wCFVNqfgodWAcAMg) to measure from 16g to 200g
 * Multiple accelerometers wired to one Arduino could select sensor with the highest force and use data to localize the punch (head/body)
 * Connect heartrate strap and pace punches to match target HR zone